 For those interested, here is an illustrative list of examples of things that must be accomplished within the recording; book publishing; and website business models:

 Work on the album progressed rapidly from 1998 to 1999.
 Work slowed after David’s mother died, and basically went onto hold around 2004.

-To see a summary of archived information about the extensive number of projects Ms. Gerber-Salins was responsible for while she was with Bias, click on this link for Heidi-Gerber-at-Bias.
-This archived material from around 2001 when Ms. Gerber-Salins left Bias is preserved by TortoiseClimbing for your edification.
+To see a summary of archived information for the recording engineer and producer projects Ms. Gerber-Salins was responsible for while she was with Bias, click on this link for Heidi-Gerber-at-Bias.
+This archived material is from around 2001 when Ms. Gerber-Salins left Bias.
+It is preserved by Tortoise Climbing for your edification.

-In about 2013 Ms. Gerber-Salins' life moved on again from running All Access Audio to being a teaching professor.
+In about 2013 Ms. Gerber-Salins' life moved on again from running All-Access-Audio to being a teaching professor.

 Therefore, K decided to volunteer to help out the neighbor's company in providing such services.
 That evolved into K providing such services to other friends, acquantiences and then others.
 Thus, over time that initial volunteering grew into K's ongoing Petsitting services.

-After all these, and more, TortoiseClimbing™ has functionally become an independent recording label, publishing house, web content provider, and also providing Petsitting services in central Southern Maryland.
+After all these, and more, Tortoise Climbing™ has functionally evolved into an independent recording label, publishing house, web content creator, and also providing Petsitting services in central Southern Maryland.
 So, were all these logical evolutions, serendipitous happenstances, or destined?

 What do you think?